 Hagay C. Volvovsky

-Prior to starting at MIT Sloan, I worked as a corporate lawyer in Israel and have completed an LL.M at the University of Chicago Law School.
+Prior to joining Coller, I have completed my PhD at MIT Sloan, worked as a corporate lawyer, and have completed an LL.M at the University of Chicago Law School.
 I also received an LL.B and a B.A. in accounting from the University of Tel Aviv.